Medically Reviewed byDr. Dhanushika Dilshani

 Restoring Your Knee Resilience

 Tendon recovery requires patience and consistency.
-To protect your knees from daily strain, avoid deep squatting on hard surfaces and focus on landing softly when running or jumping.
+To protect your knees from daily strain, avoid deep squatting on hard surfaces and focus on walking on soft, even terrain.

-For complementary recovery guides, read our clinical breakdown of knee pain while climbing stairs and our guide on Ayurvedic joint pain oils.
-To learn how hip stability protects your knee, see our guide on hip strength for runner's knee to balance your entire leg mechanics.
+For adjacent healing guides, read our clinical breakdown of knee pain while climbing stairs and our guide on Ayurvedic joint pain oils.
+To learn how local oil pool treatments are applied elsewhere, see our guide on Janu Basti knee preservation to understand the full method.

 Featured image: High-resolution image showing the correct application of a Janu Basti oil pool on a patient's knee joint.
 Prepared for AyurPhysio clinical reference.